-The Little Bromwich centre served as one of the most forward approaches to mental health policy in the country, pioneered by the Mental Health NHS Trust in the 90’s.
-The original Trust plan for a conventional 100-bed psychiatric unit on the Yardley Green site was overturned in favour of a proposal for three small centres each with beds, day spaces and outpatient facilities which also serves as CMHCs.
+MAAP's innovative design for Little Bromwich supported one of the most forward approaches to mental health policy in the UK, pioneered by the Mental Health NHS Trust in the 90’s.
+The original Trust plan for a conventional 100-bed psychiatric unit was overturned in favour of three small centres each with beds, day spaces and outpatient facilities which also serves as CMHCs.
 These smaller centres offer opportunities for more flexible provision and serve communities of differing character.

 Mental Health / Aged Care

 NSW Health Infrastructure & Northern Sydney Local Health District